-I’ve contributed to projects like College Football 25 and the live-service battle royale Rumbleverse, developing everything from data-driven UI flows to full controller support in complex legacy systems.
-My background includes building custom engine systems in C++, designing runtime architectures, and creating flexible tooling to support iteration at scale.
-I’m especially interested in solving the challenges where UI, gameplay, and systems design intersect—whether that’s input handling, state management, or building frameworks that empower teams to move faster.
+I’ve contributed to projects including College Football 25 and the live-service battle royale Rumbleverse, developing systems ranging from data-driven UI flows to full controller support for complex legacy interfaces.
+My background also includes building custom engine systems in C++, runtime architectures, and tooling that supports rapid iteration.

 College Football 25